SchrodingersCat-Mobius/Mobius3/README.md

 7. When editing is complete, render the entire website by using `quarto render` in the bash shell or command window.
 8. Commit changes and push to GitHub using GitHub Desktop.
 9. (This step is only necessary once.)
 In the repo on GitHub go to `Settings`, select `Pages` under `Code and Automation`.
 Under `Build and Deployment`, set Source to `Deploy from a branch`.
 Under `Branch`, choose `main` and `/docs` and then click on `Save`.
-10. Make a note of the URL for the GitHub Pages site.
+10. The URL for the GitHub Pages site is of the form `http://<username>.github.io/<repository>` which for this site is <https://schrodingerscat-mobius.github.io/Mobius3/>.